wiber/bang.js/README.md

 To witness current functionality, load the logConsole first.

 * Navigate to running instance with a web browser, [http://localhost:3069/bang](http://localhost:3069/bang)
-* Using the web browser's javascript console, type the following commands:
+* Using the web browser's javascript console, login with one of the available test users, and type the following commands:

 ##### logConsole - GUI for realtime log monitoring
     remotejs.getJS({app: 'bang', js: 'logConsole.js'}, Ext.bang.util.run);